 Due to my work for PC-Heimwerker it happened that I got mail from a boy from Halle an der Saale who wanted to make his own diskmag and was looking for someone who could program a graphical user interface for him.
 I gladly did him this favor, and as a thank you he appointed me as co-editor of the new diskmag.
 Thus the Hugendubelexpress was born, later simply called Hugi.
 I published this magazine for a total of eighteen years, having the greatest success with it in the years 1998 to 2001, when there was a vacuum in the demoscene due to the discontinuation of Imphobia, which I was able to fill with Hugi.
 Unfortunately, the work on Hugi was very time-consuming, and so I hardly got to program at first - I had become a "Diskmag Editor".
 Many people know me from this time as a pure type person and don't know that I can also program.
 Yet I took first place in a programming contest organized by diskmag Pain in April 1998, and then organized 29 similar contests myself, the "Hugi Size Coding Competitions".

-While I was starting to earn my living as a software developer, I met regularly with Dr. Uwe Rohr, who has now sadly passed away, to do some scientific work together.
+While I was starting to earn my living as a software developer, I met regularly with the medical scientist Dr. Uwe Rohr, who has now sadly passed away, to do some scientific work together.
 This resulted, among other things, in the publication "Model approach for stress induced steroidal hormone cascade changes in severe mental diseases".
 Later, I generalized Dr. Rohr's approach of converting cancer cells into functional tissue by exposure to hormones and developed the "Symbiont Conversion Theory".
 I am also particularly proud of the 2018 essay "The Synthesis of Metaphysics and Jungian Personality Theory", in which I argue conclusively why, in addition to the physical world we can perceive with our sense organs, there is also a world of dreams, thoughts, and ideas.